1. Community Infrastructure Levy

-CIL will not be the sole funding source for all infrastructure necessary.
+It will not be the sole funding source for all infrastructure necessary.
 It will be used as the mechanism for pooling contributions further to the scaling back of the scope of Section 106 (S106) agreements (planning agreements) as of April 2015.
 However, planning obligations will still be used for site specific infrastructure such as local highway and junction improvements, and to provide affordable housing.

 The levy is charged in pounds per square metre on the net additional increase in floorspace of liable developments.

-The Council's CIL is levied for retail warehousing on the whole of the borough and on three zones for Residential:
+The council's CIL is levied for retail warehousing on the whole of the borough and on three zones for Residential:

-- Maidenhead Town Centre (AAP Area)
+- Maidenhead Town Centre (AAP Area).

-- Maidenhead Urban
+- Maidenhead Urban.